UnamSanctam/SilentXMRMiner/README.md

 * Decreased antivirus detections
 * Added a watchdog that replaces the miner if removed and starts it if closed down
 * Added anti-sleep
+* Stopped the command window from showing briefly when started
 * Fixed bugs
 # v0.9 (02/02/2021)
 * Updated miner